roman-milk/roman-milk.github.io/the-bought-husband.md

+===

- ****** The Bought Husband Ch.
-03 ****** byJust_Plain_Bob© It started out as a series of, what were at the time, seemingly unconnected events.
+It started out as a series of, what were at the time, seemingly unconnected events.
 I went out of my way to avoid Jumal and Gloria when the three of us were in the house together, but sometimes you just can't avoid loud.
 It was on one of those rare nights when I was in the den playing Hearts on the computer.
 The den is just off the dinning room and Jumal and Gloria were sitting at the dinning room table and I don't believe that they knew I was in the den.

  They were arguing and their voices grew louder and louder as they continued to argue.
 I didn't get it all, but the gist of it was that Jumal expected to be her second husband once I was out of the picture.
 Gloria on the other hand, did not see it that way.
 Her point being that the reasons she couldn't marry him in the first place would still be there even after I was gone.
 I think she shocked me just as much as she shocked Jumal when she stated that it just would not be socially acceptable for her to marry him.
 Where it went from there I have no idea because Jumal got up and stormed out of the house and I wasn't around when they next talked about it.